denten-books/plain-text/0-intro.md

 function of case studies in an engineer's education, as Henry Petroski explained in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
-From thought to thing would be another apt definition of poetics and an alternative subtitle to this book.
+From thought to thing would be another apt definition of poetics and an alternate subtitle to this book.
 Along with literary and historical exposition, each of my chapters contains at least one literary thought-thing.
-Each chapter enacts a deconstruction---a literal taking apart---of that device.
+Each enacts a deconstruction---a literal taking apart---of that device.
 The epistemic object is meant to challenge received theoretical intuition.

-The reverse engineering of literary devices reveals that not all texts are created equal.
+Reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press embeds ink into paper, leaving no space between type and page.
 Materially-minded critics like Johanna Drucker, Katherine Hayles, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001; @mcgann_radiant_2001;
 @hayles_print_2004].
 Their work reminds us that the flatness of digital text is an illusion.
 Low-level operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text